SrushithR/realtime-polling-app/documentation/docs/index.md

 2. `npm start` to start the project.
 The code will run on port `3000` and will you automatically be redirected to the web page.
 If not, hit `localhost:3000` on your browser

 The home page automatically lists 5 polls that have been created sorted in ascending order.
 Clicking on "Create New Poll" will create a new poll along with its candidates

-!!! info
-    Please be noted that the UI uses the local AppSync APIs and not the deployed ones and hence shares the same mock DB that was used for mocking and testing.

 ### Create a new poll